How to Qualify for Biden’s Student Loan Forgiveness Plan: FAQ

 - An ongoing legal challenge may stall or derail the Biden administration's plans for loan forgiveness.

 President Joe Biden announced on Aug.
-24 that federal student loan borrowers will soon see up to $20,000 in debt forgiveness.
+24, 2022 that federal student loan borrowers would soon see up to $20,000 in debt forgiveness.

-For nearly 8 million borrowers, debt relief will be automatic due to relevant income data already being available to the Department of Education.
+For nearly 8 million borrowers, debt relief would be automatic due to relevant income data already being available to the Department of Education.

-But the remaining 37 million borrowers may be wondering how to qualify for debt forgiveness.
+But the remaining 37 million borrowers awaiting a decision from the U.S. Supreme Court may be wondering how to qualify for debt forgiveness.
 Here's what you need to know.

 Frequently Asked Questions